 Sclerotherapy For Treatment Of Leg Veins

-Sclerotherapy can help reduce the appearance of veins on thighs and lower legs
+Sclerotherapy can help reduce the appearance of veins on thighs and lower legs. * Individual results may vary.

 How is Sclerotherapy performed?